Quantum solvability of noisy linear problems by divide-and-conquer strategy: Acknowledgements

-{\em Acknowledgements.}---J.B. and K.J. are grateful to Marcin Wie\'{s}niak, Marcin Paw\l{}owski, Marek \.{Z}ukowski, and other members of International Centre for Theoretical Quantum Technologies (ICTQT) for the helpful discussions.
-W.S., Y.L., K.J., and J.B. thank to the members of National Security Research Institute (NSRI).
-W.S. and J.B. sincerely thank to Nana Liu for valuable discussions and comments.
-J.B. thanks to Y.-S. Kim, Y.-W. Cho, and H.-T. Lim for the discussions about the experimental realization.
-Y.L. and J.B. also thank to J.-W. Jung and SAMSUNG for helping us.
-W.S., Y.L. and J.B. acknowledge the research project on quantum machine learning (No.~2019-100) by the ETRI affiliated research institute.
-W.S., J.L., and J.B. thank to the financial support of the National Research Foundation of Korea (NRF) grants (No.~2019R1A2C2005504 and No.~NRF-2019M3E4A1079666), funded by the MSIP (Ministry of Science, ICT and Future Planning), Korea government.
-K.J. and Y.S.J. acknowledge the support of the NRF grants (No.~NRF-2018R1D1A1B07047512) and (No.~NRF-2019R1I1A1A01060756).
-J.K. was supported in part by KIAS Advanced Research Program (No.~CG014604).
-J.B. was supported by a KIAS Individual Grant (No.~CG061003).
+J.B. and K.J. are grateful to M. Wie\'{s}niak, M. Paw\l{}owski, M. \.{Z}ukowski, and other members of the International Centre for Theoretical Quantum Technologies (ICTQT) for their helpful discussions.
+W.S., Y.L., K.J., and J.B. thank the members of the National Security Research Institute (NSRI).
+W.S. and J.B. thank N. Liu for their valuable discussions and comments.
+J.B. thanks Y.-S. Kim, Y.-W. Cho, and H.-T. Lim for the discussions on the optics experiments.
+This study was partly supported by the National Research Foundation of Korea (Nos.~2018R1D1A1B07047512, 2019M3E4A1079666, 2019R1A2C2005504, 2019R1I1A1A01060756, 2020M3E4A1077861, and 2021M3E4A1038213).
+It was also supported by the Ministry of Science, ICT, and Future Planning by an Institute of Information and Communications Technology Planning and Evaluation grant funded by the Korea government (No.~2020-0-00890, ``Development of trusted node core and interfaces for the interoperability among QKD protocols'').
+W.S. acknowledge the KIST research program (2E31021).
+W.S., Y.L. and J.B. acknowledge the research project (No.~2019-100) funded by an ETRI-affiliated research institute.
+Y.L was supported KIAS Individual Grant (No.~CG073301) at Korea Institute for Advanced Study.
+J.K. was supported in part by the KIAS Advanced Research Program (No.~CG014604).
+M.S.K. acknowledges financial supports from the Samsung GRP grant and the EPSRC Quantum Computing and Simulations Hub grant.